winsonsun3tych/rfdenk/README.txt

 	   wins.
 The winning hand will be highlighted in green, and the reason for the win will appear at the bottom of the frame.
 (If the hands tie, it will tell you so).
 	c) To restart, click the "Reset" button to start over.
+	d) You can edit the player names "in situ".

 11) Noted TODOs:
     a) The HandEvaluator does not check for duplicate cards.
 The user interface prevents this